 The World of Vermeer: 1632-1675, Hans Koningsberger, New York, 1967)

 Delft was the third city of Holland to receive a municipal charter in 1246 and it remained in, the forefront of Dutch history for several centuries.
 As well as being a center of resistance and headquarters for William of Orange during the war with Spain, it was the birthplace of William and one of the war's military heroes; Hugo Grotius, jurist and statesman who established the principles of international law; scientist Antonie van Leeuwenhoek, one of the first microbiologists.
-When Holland began to flourish in the late 16th Century, Delft shared the new prosperity.
+When Holland began to flourish in the late sixteenth century, Delft shared the new prosperity.